lasarojc/ds_notes/docs/fault.md

 !!!quote "Por quê?"
 	  Coordination services are notoriously hard to get right.
 They are especially prone to errors such as race conditions and deadlock.
 The motivation behind ZooKeeper is to relieve distributed applications the responsibility of implementing coordination services from scratch.

-Mais tarde o sistema tornou-se *Open Source* e tornou-se parte de diversos projetos, também abertos e proprietários.
+Mais tarde o sistema tornou-se *Open Source* e parte de diversos projetos, tanto abertos quanto proprietários.
 A razão de seu sucesso, arrisco dizer, é a simplicidade de sua API, semelhante a um sistema de arquivos.

 !!!quote "Como?"
-     ZooKeeper is a **distributed**, open-source **coordination service for distributed applications**.
-It exposes a **simple set of primitives** that distributed applications can build upon to implement higher level services for synchronization, configuration maintenance, and groups and naming.
-It is designed to be easy to program to, and uses a data model styled after the familiar **directory tree structure of file systems*.
+    [ZooKeeper] exposes a **simple set of primitives** that distributed applications can build upon to implement higher level services for synchronization, configuration maintenance, and groups and naming.
+It is designed to be easy to program to, and uses a data model styled after the familiar **directory tree structure of file systems**.
 It runs in Java and has bindings for both **Java** and **C**.

-     ZooKeeper allows distributed processes to coordinate with each other through a **shared hierarchal namespace which is organized similarly to a standard file system**.
-The name space consists of data registers - called **znodes**, in ZooKeeper parlance - and these are **similar to files and directories**.
+     ZooKeeper allows distributed processes to coordinate with each other through a **shared hierarchal namespace which is organized similarly to a standard file system**. ...
 Unlike a typical file system, which is designed for storage, ZooKeeper data is kept **in-memory**, which means ZooKeeper can achieve **high throughput and low latency** numbers.

 O sistema de arquivos do Zookeeper tem nós denominados **znodes**, em referência aos i-nodes do mundo Unix.
 O znode raiz é denominado `/` e um filho da raiz nomeado `teste` é referido como `/teste`.